Check the Domains FAQ if you don't find what you're looking for.

 Adding a custom domain, like fourthcoffee.com, to Microsoft 365 lets you use a shorter, more familiar email address and userID with the service.
 You're given a domain to use when you sign up for a Microsoft 365 account, but it includes "onmicrosoft.com."
 Many people prefer to add their organization or business domain if they plan to use Microsoft 365 for email.

-If you just want to download and use Microsoft apps, like Outlook or Word, you don't need to add a domain: Install Office on your PC or Mac.
+If you just want to download and use Microsoft 365 apps, like Outlook or Word, you don't need to add a domain: Download and install or reinstall Microsoft 365 or Office 2021 on a PC or Mac.

 You can use your domain name in Microsoft 365 with your email, public website, and instant messaging address.